geotrice/php-design-patterns/Factory/FACTORY.md

 The Factory Design Pattern

-This is an example of a Creational Design Pattern.
+This is an example of a Creational Design Pattern with a Class scope.

 Use this pattern when:
 - to create objects without exposing the instantiation logic to